-The AUTO COPY and PARTIAL AUTO COPY options are used when you want to select a parameter entry from the Copy ][ Plus disk to back up a program.
-MANUAL BIT COPY and MANUAL SECTOR COPY provide two ways to copy a disk and let you change parameters and other options yourself.
+The AUTO COPY and PARTIAL AUTO COPY options are used when you want to select a parameter entry from the Copy][Plus disk to back up a program.
+MANUAL BIT COPY and MANUAL SECTOR COPY provide two ways to copy a disk, and let you chance parameters and other options yourself.
 The NIBBLE EDITOR and DISK SCAN features are useful for people who want to investigate disk formatting and protection schemes themselves.
 The next six options on the menu let you change or add to the list of parameter entries on the disk. ("PARM" is an abbreviation for "parameter".)
-The PRINT PARM FILE option can be used to print out some or all of the available parameter entries.
 The QUIT option is used when you want to leave the Bit Copy program and boot another disk.